haolilan/MHT/README.md

 ## Details

-### whole_clinic.wilcox.R:
+### whole_clinic.wilcox.R
 Longitudinal changes in the mKI and clinical indicators—including hormonal profiles, glucose metabolism, lipid profiles, inflammatory markers, coagulation parameters, complete blood count, and ultrasound measurements—were analyzed between baseline and post-intervention timepoints using the Wilcoxon signed-rank test for paired samples. mKI was evaluated at T4, T12, and T24, while clinical indicators were analyzed at T24 only.
+This analysis was also conducted separately for each baseline and response subgroup.

-### whole.microbial.wilcox.R:
+### whole.microbial.wilcox.R
-Differentially abundant taxa at each body site (vagina, urine, gut, tongue) during Menopausal Hormone Therapy (MHT), identified using the Wilcoxon signed-rank test between post-baseline timepoints (T04, T12, T24) to Baseline (BL).
+Differentially abundant taxa were identified at each body site (vagina, urine, gut, and tongue) during Menopausal Hormone Therapy (MHT).
+Comparisons were made between each post-baseline timepoints (T04, T12, T24) and Baseline (BL) using Wilcoxon signed-rank tests.
+These analyses were further stratified by baseline characteristics and response-defined subgroups.

-### PREMANOVA.PHEN_TIME.R:
+### PREMANOVA.PHEN_TIME.R
 Permutational Multivariate Analysis of Variance (PERMANOVA) was used to assess whether overall microbial community structure (based on Bray-Curtis dissimilarity) was associated with phenotypic variation (e.g., mKI, sex hormones, blood glucose, blood lipids).
 Analyses were performed using the adonis2 function (vegan v2.7-1 in R).

-### Spearman correlations.R:
+### Spearman correlations.R
 Pairwise Spearman correlations between delta values of phenotypic measures (e.g., ΔmKI, Δsex hormones, Δblood glucose, Δblood lipids, and other delta of continuous clinical indicators) were calculated using the cor.test function (stats v4.4.1 in R).